rfeinberg3/archClassifier/README.md

 ## Design

 We'll start with a much more trivial problem.
-Classifying the endianness of an architecture based on the binary we're given.
+Classifying the endianness of an architecture based on the program binaries we can extract from its.

 1. Get Little Endian and Big Endian ARM setup with as many library downloads as possible.
-2. Collect hex code from binaries of each architectures usr/bin directory.
+2. Collect binaries from each architectures usr/bin directory in hex format.
 3. Format the hex code + endian label as a supervised dataset.
-4. Use Dev set to test.
-We want to make sure the model is training on similar amounts of little and big endian samples alternatley.
+4. Use dev set for hyperparameter tuning and early stop.
+We also want to  ensure the model is training on similar amounts of little and big endian samples alternatley to avoid overfitting or underfitting on a certain class.
-5. Train a model on the combined dataset of little and big endian hex code.
+5. Fine-tune a classification model on the combined dataset of little and big endian hex code (e.g. BERT).
-6. Validate on test set.
+6. Validate with test set to determine accuracy and loss deltas.

-## Development of Archtype Dataset
+## Development of ArchType Dataset

 ### Setting up Buildroot

-Buildroot will be how we build different architectures with the data we need.
+Buildroot will be how we build different architectures, which contain the binary data we need.

 - Download buildroot by cloning the repo into the `archbuild` directory.